-Moving can be hectic–no matter how many times you’ve done it–but like practice, the more you have the better you become.
-I’d like to share a few of my tips for making a move that will make it a little bit easier on your wallet, your sanity, and your lumbar.
+Moving can be hectic, no matter how many times you’ve done it, but like practice, the more you have the better you become.
+It is overwhelming to think of everything that needs to be done when moving.
+I’d like to share a few tips to make moving easy on your wallet, time, and mind.

 Give it plenty of time (and thought)